albin-joseph/Rust-programming/courses/_01_crash_course/README.md

 - Two commonly used types of strings
     - String - owned
     - &str - borrowed String slice
+    - Strings are automatically borrowed
+- Use to_owned() or String:: from() to create an owned copy of a string slice
 - Must use an owned String to store
 - Use &str when passing to a function